 - Air suction capacity: 1941 CFM

 Points to consider

 There are two main points to consider when choosing a dust collector.
 First, figure out the air-volume requirements of the machines in your shop (see the chart on p.
 84).
-Next, decide on what kind of hookups you are going to use: flexible hose, PVC pipe or metal duct.
+Next, decide on the hookups you will use: flexible hose, PVC pipe, or metal duct.

 The horsepower rating is a fairly reliable guide to the performance of a dust collector (see the chart on p.
 85).
 Hookups, however, are everything.
 Too much flexible hose will rob even a big collector of power.
 PVC pipes, in short runs, work fine with a sufficiently powered collector, 11/2 hp or more.
 Metal duct, not unexpectedly, performs best.

 Even an 8-year-old, 1-hp col-lector can collect chips from machines 25 ft. away when hooked up to a properly designed system.
 Using a 1-hp collector this way may seem misguided, like putting a racing exhaust system on a subcompact car, but the experiment illustrates how you don’t have to spend a fortune to get decent results.

 A 1-hp single-stage collector can handle any machine in my shop.
 1-hp single-stage dust collector can handle that machine, hooked up with about 6 ft. of 4-in.-dia.
 Flexible hose.
 One-hp single-stage collectors cost about $200.
 Some woodworkers buy two units and station them strategically in their shop.
 At 82 decibels (measured at 8 ft.), a 1-hp dust collector isn’t much noisier than a vacuum cleaner, and each one takes up about 3 sq. ft. of shop space.